+Three multi-decade scenarios have been developed, in line with the industry approach, which are based around the core Network for Greening the Financial System ('NGFS') scenarios covering physical, transition and combined risk.
+These have been applied to the MUFG EMEA portfolio and the results reported to the ERMC to review potential strategic actions based on the results.
 The primary focus of the work has been on the corporate derivative counterparty credit risk.
 Operational risk considerations for climate change were captured through scenario analysis as part of the annual ICAAP process.
 From a legal and litigation risk perspective, the Legal department provides advisory, awareness and engagement with relevant Front Office departments in relation to legal risks arising in transactions, disclosures and due diligence.
 Market and liquidity risk profiles have been analysed for the trading book using shorter term stress scenarios that are aligned to the liquidity horizon of the portfolios.
+Utilising scenario analysis/stress testing described above and the risk management tools/process described below, the Group's exposure and financial resilience to risks arising from climate change is currently assessed as low risk, reflective of the nature of the securities business.
 The Group expects the approaches to evolve in line with the industry.
 Consistent with the wider industry, challenges around data management remain with tactical solutions utilised whilst longer term strategic solutions are developed and further collaboration with MUFG continues.